haxtheweb/edtechjoker/draft-outline.md

 - Your card should be nearly finished
 - All 4 elements should be demo'ed on your index.html page individually
 - The over-arching card should have 3 different implementations to demonstrate flexibility in the card (different type, different slotted content, etc)
+- Storybook documentation should be started for all 4 elements
+- Test coverage should be attempted for all 4 elements

 # Week 11 - Tuesday
 - One last chance to get feedback on your card / submit issues